Esko Malm

-Esko Malm (23 August 1940, Valkeakoski) is a Finnish former footballer and manager who earned 1 cap at international match in 1963. but the match is not recognized as full internationals match by FIFA.
+Esko Malm (born 23 August 1940 in Valkeakoski) is a Finnish former footballer and manager who earned 1 cap at international match in 1963. but the match is not recognized as full internationals match by FIFA.
 At club level Malm played for FC Haka between 1958–72.
 After playing career he became a manager of Haka and in 1979 he was chosen as a manager of Finland.